AFC for Men

 It’s a lesser known fact that men also have breast glandular tissue (albeit much less than women) and can therefore get breast cancer.
 About 1 in 800 diagnoses of breast cancer are in male patients - that may seem like a small number, but it represents thousands of patients every year in the United States alone.
 For more information about specific risk factors, differences in diagnosis and treatments about male breast cancer, the following resources are helpful:

-Photo: Annie Dennison.
+Chiara and Rod, Project LEAD grads, at La Jolla 2018 Photo: Annie Dennison.
 Instagram @barbieslosingit

 As with female mastectomy patients, men can have concerns about the appearance of their chest wall after surgery.
 For most men, aesthetic flat closure is sufficient (with or without a contralateral prophylactic mastectomy).
-Additional reconstruction of the chest wall beyond an aesthetic flat closure is typically delayed (rather than immediate) but similar surgical techniques are used in male and female patients – autologous tissue transfer, and implants.
-One difference is that men electing implant reconstruction may need a smaller, custom implant made (more).
+Additional reconstruction of the chest wall beyond an aesthetic flat closure is typically delayed (rather than immediate) but similar surgical techniques are used in male and female patients - autologous tissue transfer, and implants.
+One difference is that men electing implant reconstruction may need a smaller, custom implant (more).

 “Unfortunately, very little information is available on male breast reconstruction and few men know breast reconstruction is even an option.”